 - Sally Priest, Flood Hazard Research Centre, Middlesex University London, the UK

-Puzyreva, К., Basov, N. (forthcoming).
+Puzyreva, К., Basov, N. (2020).
 Local Knowledge in Russian Flood-prone Communities: A Case Study on Living with the Treacherous Waters.
 International Case Studies in the Management of Disasters, 47–60.